 Preferred Alternative 2 of Action 6 would not be expected to result in economic effects.
-Although direct economic effects would be expected if there are impacts to EFH from fishing activities and regulations are implemented to protect EFH, or if impacts to EFH are mitigated in EFH consultations.
+Direct economic effects would be expected if there are impacts to EFH from fishing activities and regulations are implemented to protect EFH, or if impacts to EFH are mitigated in EFH consultations.
 Preferred Alternative 2 identified additional EFH beyond 100 fathoms for some newly managed species.
-However, projects affecting substrates located beyond 100 fathoms already trigger EFH consultations.
+However, projects affecting substrates located beyond 100 fathoms are generally infrequent and the landward extent of those project from 100 fathoms already trigger EFH consultations.
 Additional management measures to protect EFH from fishing impacts would not be expected due to the limited interactions that may occur between fishing gear and the bottom at these deeper water depths (i.e., greater than 100 fathoms).
 Any potential economic costs and benefits (and their relative magnitude) that could be expected from Preferred Alternative 2 may only be estimated if (and once) specific regulations to protect EFH are outlined and enacted.